motongxue/MySQL2CSV/README.md

 └── README.zh-Hans.md       # Simplified Chinese version of the project documentation
 ```

+## Project Logic
+1. **Establishment of Data Connection Pool:**
+At the system's initialization, we first establish a data connection pool to ensure efficient access to the required data.

+2. **Querying Work Order Count:**
+Based on specific query conditions, we retrieve the count of work orders that meet the criteria from the database, referred to as "total," to prepare for subsequent operations.

+3. **Work Order Segmentation and Allocation:**
+Based on the total count of work orders, "total," and the specified number of threads, we segment the work orders and evenly distribute them among each thread.
+The number of threads is determined by "thread_num."

+4. **Calculation of Data Volume per Thread:**
+To ensure effective data processing by each thread, we calculate the amount of data each thread needs to handle, referred to as "avg_num."
+This is calculated as "total/thread_num."

+5. **Setting Quantity Processed per Iteration:**
+We define the quantity of data each thread needs to process during each task execution.
+This setting is referred to as "batch_size."
+It determines the workload processed per iteration.

+6. **Creation of Goroutines:**
+Once prepared, we create "thread_num" goroutines to set the stage for subsequent task execution.

+7. **Execution of CSV Export Tasks:**
+Each goroutine executes an individual CSV export command task.
+These export tasks need to be handled in a paginated manner to ensure the orderly export of data.

+8. **Calculation of Pagination Page Numbers:**
+The starting page number ("pageNo") for each export command is calculated based on the goroutine's assigned number.
+For example, the starting pageNo for the third goroutine is calculated as "(3-1)*avg_num."

 ## Contribution
 Feel free to raise issues, suggest enhancements, and contribute to the project.
 Make sure to read the contribution guidelines before submitting a Pull Request.